hpe-dev-incubator/hpe-dev-portal/content/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-2.md

 ## **1) Configure Kafka Consumer Producer properties**

 The first step is to set the KafkaConsumer and KafkaProducer configuration properties, which will be used later to create a DStream for receiving/sending messages to topics.
-You need to set the following paramters:
+You need to set the following parameters:

 * Key and value deserializers: for deserializing the message.
 * Auto offset reset: to start reading from the earliest or latest message.